The problem of aldehyde toxicity:

 Starting with a family of small-molecule traps.

-Aldeyra has developed a proprietary family of aldehyde traps: new chemical entities that sequester and allow for the degradation of free aldehydes.
-Generally safe and well-tolerated in animal and human testing, these entities exhibit minimal pharmacology and have been shown to bind and trap free aldehydes more quickly than aldehydes can bind cellular constituents.
+Aldeyra has developed a proprietary family of aldehyde traps: new chemical entities that sequester and allow for the degradation of aldehydes.
+Generally safe and well-tolerated in animal and human testing, these entities exhibit minimal pharmacology and have been shown to bind and trap aldehydes more quickly than aldehydes can bind cellular constituents.

-We believe this is the first concerted pharmaceutical effort to lower free aldehyde levels.
+We believe this is the first concerted pharmaceutical effort to lower toxic aldehyde levels.
 The result is a novel platform of drug candidates with broad therapeutic potential across inflammatory diseases and rare genetic disorders that lead to inborn errors of aldehyde metabolism.